developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the mute and vibrate behavior of a Zebra Android device.

-- If the value ***Mute without Vibrate*** is chosen, the volume will be muted (made silent) and the device will NOT vibrate, permitting neither audible nor tactile alerts.
+- If the value ***Mute without Vibrate*** is chosen, the volume is muted (made silent) and the device will NOT vibrate, permitting neither audible nor tactile alerts.

-- If the value ***Mute with Vibrate*** is chosen, the volume will be muted (made silent) and the device will vibrate, permitting both audible and tactile alerts.
+- If the value ***Mute with Vibrate*** is chosen, the volume is muted (made silent) and the device will vibrate, permitting both audible and tactile alerts.

-- If the value ***Unmute without Vibrate*** is chosen, the volume will be unmuted (made audible) and the device will NOT vibrate, permitting audible but not tactile alerts.
+- If the value ***Unmute without Vibrate*** is chosen, the volume is unmuted (made audible) and the device will NOT vibrate, permitting audible but not tactile alerts.

 ### Audio Configuration - Replication Action